ClementineOldfield/clementineoldfield.github.io/README.md

 Each computer that uses the internet protocol has an IP address.
 An IP is a unique string of numbers separated by full stops.
 It identifies one particular computer.

 DNS (Domain Name System) is a way of pointing to one or more IP addresses on a network with a single address (Domain Name).
-This makes it easier to access websites with memorable word, rather than a string of numbers.
+This makes it easier to access websites with a memorable word, rather than a string of numbers.

 Web servers is a system that delivers website content to users via internet protocols such as http.
 It usually resides on a dedicated computer.
 Once a domain name or IP address is requested and retrieved by the web server, browsers receive the information and render the content to the user's device in a standardised way.